 Arrangements will be made, by the student's counselor, to contact the teacher concerned.
 When questions of any type arise or any information is needed, parents should contact the guidance office.
-Only through an open line of communication can the school and the home work together to best serve the student.
+Only through an open line of communication can the school staff and the parent/guardians work together to best serve the student.

-8. Financial Assistance
+9. Financial Assistance

 Old Colony will provide assistance with uniforms, shop equipment, texts, etc. to students who meet the guidelines for Free/Reduced Lunch and/or parental/guardian income.
 Students' needs are to be reported by parent/guardian and/or instructor directly to the Guidance Office.
-Every effort will be made to assure every need is being met.
+Every effort will be made to assure every need is being met assist the student's educational needs and success.